google-deepmind/concordia/concordia/examples/astral_canticle/README.md

 (including its ordering and choice/name-prefix options) unchanged.
 No parallel copy or subclass of the basic prefab is maintained.

+## Standard simulation composition

+`adventure.configuration(reader, ...)` returns an ordinary prefab `Config`.
+`adventure.build_simulation(model, reader, ...)` constructs the standard
+`concordia.prefabs.simulation.generic.Simulation` without running it.
+That Simulation owns the cast, separate entity banks, shared GM bank, configured `Sequential` engine and raw log; `adventure.play(...)` calls its `play` method.
+The GM bank therefore follows the standard Simulation's duplicate-observation policy.
+This is not a new human-play simulation class or a copied engine loop.

+Two small example-owned prefab wrappers bind the existing HumanAct policy and Auric Vesper's standard SwitchAct/fixed-order components.
+The ordinary NPC prefabs are unchanged.
+Reader bindings stay outside serialized instance params;
+fresh builds do not copy or share their context components or memory banks.
+`build_cast(...)` remains a compatibility helper backed by the same constructor.

+The transport adapter still saves a standard structured-log snapshot after each completed step and on interruption, using the Simulation's public raw-log API and owned memories.
+It also delivers the final player-visible observation before closing a completed chapter.
+An interrupted chapter keeps its completed-step artifacts without being reported as successful.
+This refactor does not add checkpoint continuation or migrate an existing running game.

 ## Phone access on an existing tailnet

 The web server binds **only to 127.0.0.1**.
 Use Tailscale Serve, not Funnel.
 Inspect